Emma Coronel Aispuro: Arrest, incarceration, plea deal and prison sentence

 On November 30, 2021, Judge Rudolph Contreras of the U.S. District Court for the District of Columbia sentenced Coronel to three years in prison, followed by four years of supervised release.
+The prison sentence was later reduced to 31 months.
 Judge Contreras did not sentence Coronel to the four years requested by prosecutors, noting that she was a teenager when she married Guzman and admitted her guilt upon capture.
-As of February 2022 she is serving her sentence in Federal Medical Center, Carswell and is set to be released on September 13, 2023.
+She served her sentence in Federal Medical Center, Carswell and was released on September 13, 2023.

 Personal life

 In the summer of 2011, Coronel traveled to Lancaster, California, to give birth to twin girls at Antelope Valley Hospital.
 Guzmán's name was left off the children's birth certificates because the U.S. Department of State was offering a bounty of five million dollars for his capture.

 In a 2016 Telemundo interview conducted by investigative reporter Anabel Hernández, Coronel argued that the life of her husband was in danger and begged for justice on his behalf.
 In 2019 she attended the New York trial of El Chapo with her children.
-She attended courtroom almost every day of the trial, in what the press described as solidarity with her husband.
+She attended the courtroom almost every day of the trial, in what the press described as solidarity with her husband.
 She was interviewed in the reality show Cartel Crew on VH1.